Julia (daughter of Caesar): Life

 Julia may have been born around 76 BC.
 Her mother died in 69 BC after which she was raised by her paternal grandmother Aurelia Cotta.
 Her father engaged her to a Servilius Caepio.
 There has been a notion that it could have been Marcus Junius Brutus (Caesar's most famous assassin), who, after being adopted by his uncle, was known as Quintus Servilius Caepio Brutus for an unknown period; however, this is just conjecture.
 Caesar broke off this engagement and married her to Pompey in April 59 BC, with whom Caesar sought a strong political alliance in forming the First Triumvirate.
 This family-alliance of its two great chiefs was regarded as the firmest bond between Caesar and Pompey, and was accordingly viewed with much alarm by the optimates (the oligarchal party in Rome), especially by Marcus Tullius Cicero and Cato the Younger.

 Pompey was supposedly infatuated with his bride.
 The personal charms of Julia were remarkable: she was a kind woman of beauty and virtue; and although policy prompted her union, and she was thirty years younger than her husband, she possessed in Pompey a devoted husband, to whom she was, in return, reportedly attached.
 A rumor suggested that the middle aged conqueror was losing interest in politics in favor of domestic life with his young wife.
 In fact, Pompey had been given the governorship of Hispania Ulterior, but had been permitted to remain in Rome to oversee the Roman grain supply as curator annonae, exercising his command through subordinates.

-Julia died before a breach between her husband and father had become inevitable.
 Plutarch reports that at the election of aediles in 55 BC, Pompey was surrounded by a tumultuous mob, and his robe was stained with the blood of some of the rioters.
 A slave carried the stained toga to his house and was seen by Julia.
 Imagining that her husband was slain, she fell into premature labor, miscarrying thereafter.
 As a result of the miscarriage, her health was irreparably damaged.
-In August of the next year, 54 BC, she died in childbirth, and her infant—a son, according to some writers, a daughter, according to others,—did not survive and died along with Julia.